sous-chefs/aws/README.md

 #### Properties:

 - `aws_secret_access_key`, `aws_access_key` and optionally `aws_session_token` - required, unless using IAM roles for authentication.
-- `ip` - the private IP address.
-If none is given on assignment, will assign a random IP in the subnet.
+- `ip` - the private IP address. - required.
 - `interface` - the network interface to assign the IP to.
 If none is given, uses the default interface.
 - `timeout` - connection timeout for EC2 API.